 IBP Biologist Jerry Cole pulls autonomous recording unit equipment on a sled in Colorado.

 You know it was an unusual field season when Willow Flycatcher surveys in the montane meadows of the Sierra Nevada required a stand-up paddle board!
-IBP’s 2023 field season was a doozy thanks in part to El Niño which brings wetter conditions to the western US and some “global weirding” (the changes in weather patterns due to global warming that lead to extreme precipitation events and heat waves and other anomalies) creating challenging field conditions.
+IBP’s 2023 field season was a doozy thanks in part to some “global weirding” (the changes in weather patterns due to global warming that lead to extreme precipitation events and heat waves and other anomalies) creating challenging field conditions.
 Thankfully IBP’s field crews are tenacious and creative, and were able to get the job done.

 The year started off with snow and lots of it.
 IBP’s field sites in the Sierra and Colorado finally had good snow pack after years of drought.
 April Snowpack in the Sierra Nevada’s national parks ranged from 244% to 326% of average, while snowpack in Gunnison River Basin in Colorado came in at about 160% of average.
 There was also record snow farther south on the Southern Colorado Plateau where IBP is monitoring bird populations in National Parks like Grand Canyon and Canyon de Chelly.
 Flagstaff AZ, had its second highest snowpack on record.